-When three important people in journalism
+When three influential people in journalism

 come together to co-found a non-governmental organization,